sinaatalay/rendercv/README.md

 [![pypi-downloads](https://img.shields.io/pypi/dm/rendercv?label=PyPI%20downloads&color=rgb(0%2C79%2C144))](https://pypi.python.org/pypi/rendercv)

 RenderCV is a Python application that creates a $\LaTeX$ CV as a PDF from a JSON/YAML input file.
 Currently, it only supports one theme (*classic*).
-An example can be seen [here](https://github.com/sinaatalay/rendercv/blob/main/John_Doe_CV.pdf?raw=true).
+An example PDF can be seen [here](https://github.com/sinaatalay/rendercv/blob/main/John_Doe_CV.pdf?raw=true).
 More themes are planned to be supported in the future.

 **What does it do?**